mr-segfault/awesome-static-analysis/README.md

 * [SandiMeter](https://github.com/makaroni4/sandi_meter) - Static analysis tool for checking Ruby code for Sandi Metz' rules.
 * [Sorbet](https://github.com/sorbet/sorbet) - A fast, powerful type checker designed for Ruby

-## Rust

-* [cargo-audit](https://github.com/RustSec/cargo-audit) - Audit Cargo.lock for crates with security vulnerabilities reported to the [RustSec Advisory Database](https://github.com/RustSec/advisory-db/).
-* [cargo-inspect](https://github.com/mre/cargo-inspect) - Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.
-* [clippy](https://github.com/Manishearth/rust-clippy) - A code linter to catch common mistakes and improve your Rust code
-* [electrolysis](https://github.com/Kha/electrolysis) - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
-* [herbie](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
-* [linter-rust](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo
-* [Rust Language Server](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
-* [rustfix](https://github.com/killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).

-## Scala
-* [linter](https://github.com/HairyFotr/linter) - Linter is a Scala static analysis compiler plugin which adds compile-time checks for various possible bugs, inefficiencies, and style problems.
-* [Scalastyle](http://www.scalastyle.org) - Scalastyle examines your Scala code and indicates potential problems with it.
-* [scapegoat](https://github.com/sksamuel/scapegoat) - Scala compiler plugin for static code analysis
-* [WartRemover](https://github.com/puffnfresh/wartremover) - a flexible Scala code linting tool.

 ## Shell

 * [i-Code CNES for Shell](https://github.com/lequal/i-CodeCNES) - An open source static code analysis tool for Shell and Fortran (77 and 90).
 * [shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts

-## HTML

-* [HTML Inspector](https://github.com/philipwalton/html-inspector) - HTML Inspector is a code quality tool to help you and your team write better markup.
-* [HTML Tidy](http://www.html-tidy.org/) - Corrects and cleans up HTML and XML documents by fixing markup errors and upgrading legacy code to modern standards.
-* [HTMLHint](https://github.com/yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
-* [Polymer-analyzer](https://github.com/Polymer/polymer-analyzer) - A static analysis framework for Web Components.

 ## SQL